 Interface & Commands

-Mouse over icons and interface elements to reveal tooltips stating exactly what they represent.
+Mouse over interface elements (such as your ability icons, or an enemy's item on the scoreboard) to reveal tooltips stating exactly what they represent.
 This example is from an unplaced ability point for Caitlyn's Piltover Peacemaker, and it shows what changes with the next rank.

 In tooltips, statistics are represented by this color code: AP, AD, armor, MR, HP, and mana.
 Base amounts sometimes are indicated in different colors than bonus amounts.